-Brakes are the most important safety feature on our bike.
+Brakes are the most important safety feature on your bike.
 Make sure they are in good working order and the pads are in good condition BEFORE EVERY RIDE!
-First thing is first, spin each wheel and make sure the brakes pads are not rubbing the rim (or rotor in the case of disk brakes).
+First thing is first, spin each wheel and make sure the brakes pads are not rubbing the rim or rotor.
 If your brakes are rubbing, the first thing to check is that your quick release axle is evenly secured in the dropouts.
 If the rubbing persists and you are running rim brakes, you may loosen the bolt that holds the brakes to the fork, center the calipers, and tighten the bolt back down.
 If your bike has disc brakes, check out our video on how to adjust disc brakes.
-If you are uncomfortable with doing this, take your bike into the shop and explain the problem.
+If you are uncomfortable doing this, take your bike into the shop and explain the problem.
 If your wheel is spinning freely with no brake rub, squeeze the levers of the brake to make sure the caliper is engaging and stopping the wheel.
 If either brake pulls back to the handle bar, then your brake is not working to its full potential (ie: it is not safe)!
 Make sure the brake release is down if you’re running rim brakes.
-If the brake lever is still not engaging, tighten your brake cable or bring your bike to the shop.
-They will either need to tighten your brake cable or bleed your brakes (depending on what type of brakes you have), either way this is an advanced procedure that should be performed by the shop.
+If the brake lever is still not engaging, tighten your brake cable or bring your bike to the shop to have them take a look.
+If you have hydraulic disc brakes, you may need a brake bleed which is best performed by a professional mechanic.
 While you are inspecting your brakes, make sure to check the condition of your pads and replace them when necessary.

 C- Chain/ Clean!

 This letter is working double-duty!
 Remember, your bike is a collection of moving parts.
 When these parts get dirty, wear and deterioration will occur.
-This means, you will have to replace parts sooner!
-The drive train of your bike is where you will see this deterioration first.
+This means you will have to replace parts sooner!
+The drive train of your bike is where you will see deterioration first.
 So, make sure you are cleaning your bike after every muddy ride and, even if you only ride on freakishly-clean roads, you will need to DEGREASE and REGREASE every 100 miles!
 Cleaning your bike is easy with the right tools (rags, dish soap, a bike-specific degreasing agent, a big brush, a little brush, a sponge and chain lube.
 Don’t forget to give your chain and derailleur some extra love and scrubs.
 This is the hardest-working part of your bike and its job is easier when it is clean and well-lubed.
 However, more lube is not always a good thing.
 Excess lubricant will attract dirt and other abrasive particles; so, it is always good to wipe away any excess before the bike is ridden.
-While making sure your chain is clean and happy, also make sure the derailleur is not making any scary noises and shifting properly.
+While making sure your chain is clean, also make sure the derailleur is not making any scary noises and shifting properly.
 If anything sounds fishy, take your bike into the shop and describe what kind of noise you heard and where it was coming from; or fix your shifting yourself!